Keeping pace with the continuous flux of cloud deployments – “Edgescan Cloudhook”

 The first step should always be to understand what’s deployed on the public Internet with an External Attack Surface Management (EASM) solution.

-The Second step is to take that inventory and ensure it is secure and free of vulnerabilities with an full stack vulnerability management (VM) solution.
+The Second step is to take that inventory and ensure it is secure and free of vulnerabilities with an full-stack vulnerability management (VM) solution.

-This is where technology is required particularly to cloud integrations which are vital in plugging the gaps that traditional inventory management tools can miss.
+This is where technology is required particularly for cloud integrations which are vital in plugging the gaps that traditional inventory management tools can miss.
 Most modern cloud consoles will feature some sort of asset management tool but typically what’s on offer is a basic visibility component.
 And yes, this is the first step but why not solve multiple problems with one solution?

-You will find the visibility components of modern cloud providers can be limited with regards to exposure.
+You will find the visibility components of modern cloud providers can be limited with regard to exposure.
 Having visibility that a cloud endpoint is exists is clearly not enough.
 An organization needs to understand what’s running on that device, are services in date and most importantly what services are exposed to the wild.

 Let’s take Phishing for example.
 In 2020 and 2022 it remains the most common security incident to affect cloud environments.
 According to statista.com it accounts for 73% of overall attacks.
 The traditional approach to remediation is to invest heavily in email security and employee security awareness training.
 While this is important, it’s clear to see that it is a mitigation as opposed to a comprehensive fix.
-The recommended approach should be to focus on closing the door as appose to simply employing a doorman.
+The recommended approach should be to focus on closing the door as opposed to simply employing a doorman.

 Most ransomware variants rely on a technical aspect and human error.
 The Technical aspect typically will target exposed services such as RDP, SSH, SMB, FTP, misconfigured firewalls etc. If an organization can understand where they have these types of dangerous services exposed, they can plug the leak “before the pipe bursts”.